ssh root@your_ip_address

-After a Linux Virtual Private Server (VPS) has been ordered and provisioned through the InfoQuest Store, the VPS will automatically start with the Apache web server installed and running.
+After ordering Linux VPS Hosting the VPS will automatically start with the Apache web server installed and running.
 While this is a great first step, most functional platforms also include MySQL and PHP.
 This article provides the steps needed to install MySQL and PHP on your new VPS.

 Step 1 - Update the VPS